sheepsteak/sheepsteak.github.io/content/posts/apple-announces-ipad-event.md

 Apple just dropped a bomb whilst Eric Schmidt was giving his [MWC Keynote](http://www.telegraph.co.uk/technology/google/9111397/MWC-2012-Eric-Schmidts-keynote-as-it-happened.html).

-They've also put an interesting message on the invitation:
+They’ve also put an interesting message on the invitation:

 > We have something you really have to see.
 And touch.